barryclark/jekyll-now/_cultures/2022-04-09-three-ways-of-devops.md

 <img width=600  src="/images/setting_the_stage.png">
 </p>

-With the stage and all actos in place we can now start iterating:
+With the stage and all actors in place we can now start iterating:

 <p align="center">
 <img width=600 src="/images/iteration1.png">